Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

    4. then click on the "Microsoft.Template"
    5. now you can copy the output FQDNs and sample SSH commands
    ![Image of docker scaling](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/findingoutputs.png)
-2. SSH to port 2200 of the master FQDN, creating an SSH tunnel from port 80 on your machine to port 80 on the remote machine.
+2. Create an [SSH tunnel to port 80](https://github.com/rgardler/azure-quickstart-templates/blob/acs/acs-mesos-full-template/docs/SSHKeyManagement.md#create-port-80-tunnel-to-the-master) on the master FQDN.
 3. browse to the Mesos UI.  http://localhost/mesos/
 4. Browse Mesos:
  1. scroll down the page and notice your resources of CPU and memory.
 These are your agents